-- 11. Future Professionals are responsible for their own kit and equipment and may use a clinic station drawer only while working at that clinic station.
-All kit, equipment, tools, and personal items must be secured in the Future Professionals assigned locker.
-The school is not responsible for any lost or stolen articles. - 12.
-Parking is allowed in assigned parking areas only or cars may be towed at the owner's expense. - 13.
-If a Future Professionals fails to complete the practical skill assessments or required weekly theory hours they will be placed on the Back on Track List.
-Future Professionals have one week to get caught up before they receive a coaching advisory. - 14.
-If a Future Professionals fails to pass the Core written and/or practical exams on their second attempt, they may be asked to withdraw from the program and re-start in the next Core class start date. - 15.
-The school requires a Future Professional to complete all theory hours as part of their graduation requirements.
+- 11. Future Professionals are expected to be continuously working on school-related projects, assignments, clinic practical skills, reading theory, or test preparation during school hours. - 12.
+When Future Professionals are not scheduled with a guest service appointment or are not scheduled to attend theory or a specialty class, they must be actively engaged in their education at all times, and may focus on the following: - a.
+Completion of practical skill assessments through CourseKey- Skill-tracker - b.
+Completion of theory review assignments - c.
+Performing a service on another Future Professional.
+Please note that the service must be within the scope of practice for the program for both. - d.
+Listening to or reading school resource center materials, including educational videos, audiotapes, Plugged In, and school related textbooks. - 13.
+Parking is allowed in assigned parking areas only or cars may be towed at the owner's expense. - 14.
+If a Future Professional fails to complete the practical skill assessments or required academic theory exams they will be placed on the Back on Track list.
+Future Professionals have one week to get caught up before they receive a coaching advisory. - 15.
+If a Future Professional fails to pass the Core written and/or practical exam on their second attempt, they may be asked to withdraw from the program and may be allowed to re-start in the next Core class start date.